 Destroyer (1976): The Concept Album that Established Kiss as Mega Stars

-Kiss is back in the mainstream news to the greatest degree since the original lineup of the band reformed around 1996.
+KISS is back in the mainstream news to the most significant degree since the original lineup of the band reformed around 1996.
 The news, unfortunately, is about all the Rock and Roll Hall of Fame drama.
 Although truth be told, the publicity everyone involved is getting is unbelievable.

 What a shame the publicity could not be about something more positive or, perhaps, actually focused on the band's music.

-Kiss performances can be such a spectacle (not a bad thing mind you), the music can be overlooked.
-Fun, loud, and brash, Kiss truly remains one of the most fun hard rock bands of the 1970s and among their most memorable albums was (and is) Destroyer.
+KISS performances can be such a spectacle (not a bad thing mind you), the music can be overlooked.
+Fun, loud, and brash, KISS indeed remains one of the most fun hard rock bands of the 1970s, and among their most memorable albums was (and is) Destroyer.

-Alive was the album that really saved Kiss.
-The huge sales helped keep Casablanca Records, well, alive.
-It also set the stage for allowing Kiss to continue to record studio albums, something that was doubtful after the commercial failure of the first three albums.
+Alive was the album that saved KISS.
+The vast sales helped keep Casablanca Records, well, alive.
+It also set the stage for allowing KISS to continue to record studio albums, something that was doubtful after the commercial failure of the first three albums.

-Destroyer was an eventual massive success once more and more people became aware of the music on the actual album.
-Destroyer was a departure for Kiss, a work far removed from previous releases.
+Destroyer was an eventual massive success once more, and more people became aware of the music on the actual album.
+Destroyer represented a departure for KISS, a work far removed from previous releases.

-With Bob Ezrin hired to produce, the decision was made to turn Destroyer into a concept album removed from the original straight forward, live in the studio production common among the first three albums.
-The move was a risk since mainstream appeal was no guarantee and there was the chance fans of the band would be turned off.
+With Bob Ezrin hired to produce, the decision was made to turn Destroyer into a concept album removed from the original straight forward, live in the studio production typical among the first three albums.
+The move was a risk since any mainstream appeal was no guarantee, and there existed the chance fans of the band would be turned off.